Google Analytics

 Tuesday, 26th December, 1967.
 Boxing Day.
 Went with Neville and Gilbert to see Magical Mystery Tour on television at the Lowther.
 You won’t bump into any teachers there but it’s not rough like some of the other pubs down by the docks.

 No one in except Bloddo as usual standing on his own at the bar, grimy gabardine mac riding tight round his stomach, bicycle clips riding tight round his ankles.
-Phil noticed that his purple socks matched his purple nose.
+Gilbert noticed that his purple socks matched his purple nose.

 Sat waiting for it to start at 8:35.
 Changed channel to BBC1.
 Bloddo muttered something under his breath about “young thugs”.